ceoweggo/Corebrain/README.md

 ### Configuration

 1. Use `corebrain --configure` to start the configuration.
-2. Once configuration has been completed, copy config_id and reemplace in your example code (see 'examples' folder).
+2. Once configuration has been completed, copy the config_id and replace in your example code (see 'examples' folder).
 3. Run the example code in Python and enjoy!

 ### Basic Usage